Here Are All the Candidates Running for Wisconsin Governor in 2026

 Credits: Cole Wozniak

-Mandela Barnes served three years in the Assembly before losing a 2016 state Senate primary, challenging the sometimes-centrist incumbent Lena Taylor from the left.
+Mandela Barnes represented a Milwaukee Assembly district for three years before losing a 2016 state Senate primary, challenging the sometimes-centrist incumbent Lena Taylor from the left.
 In 2018, he won the lieutenant governor primary by more than 2-to-1 to become Evers’ running mate.
 But he passed on a second term to challenge U.S. Sen. Ron Johnson in 2022, losing by 1 percentage point.
 His platform calls for closing “tax loopholes for the ultra-rich,” expanding health care, protecting abortion rights and increasing public school funding.
+He also has proposed a legally questionable plan to freeze utility rates by appointing only Public Service Commission members who promise to deny rate increases.

 Credits: Sara Rodriguez for Wisconsin

-Sara Rodriguez flipped a west suburban Assembly seat blue in 2020, serving one term before winning the 2022 lieutenant governor primary by more than 3-1 to replace Barnes on the Democratic ticket.
-She’s a nurse campaigning on health care affordability and availability, abortion access and education funding.
+Sara Rodriguez flipped a west suburban Assembly seat blue in 2020, serving one term before winning the 2022 lieutenant governor primary by a wide margin to replace Barnes on the Democratic ticket.
+In this campaign, she has been endorsed by the American Federation of State, County and Municipal Employees, the largest state public employees union.
+Rodriguez is a nurse campaigning to improve the affordability and availability of healthcare and childcare, guarantee abortion access and increase education funding.
+Other candidates attacked her for saying she would negotiate the next state budget in secrecy before her inauguration if she won.

 Credits: Jalen Knuteson

-Kelda Roys served two terms in the Assembly before losing the 2018 gubernatorial primary, then returned to the Capitol as a senator, winning the first of two terms in 2020.
-She’s an attorney who pledges to fight President Donald Trump’s economic and health care policies while pushing to improve paid leave, child care and education funding.
+Kelda Roys represented a Madison district for two terms in the Assembly before losing the 2018 gubernatorial primary, then returned to the Capitol as a senator, winning the first of two terms in 2020.
+She serves on the Legislature’s Joint Finance Committee.
+She is also an attorney who was born in central Wisconsin.
+In this campaign, she has been endorsed by the Wisconsin Education Association Council, the state’s largest teachers union.
+Roys pledges to improve healthcare, paid leave, childcare and education funding while fighting Trump’s policies.

 Republicans